 As a business, the credit report is an important document for you.
 You should run your eyes over the facts and figures to identify just where you can improve and what is required for improving your credit standing in the time to come.
 Any discrepancy in the credit report as such can stop you from growing in the nearby future and can act as a hindrance of sorts.

-Here we mention some of the important information present inside your credit report, which can play a role in your ability to get a small business loan:
+Here we mention some of the important information present inside your credit report, which can play a role in your ability to get small business funding:

 First off, your credit report will include the identity of your business, including the name, address, phone number and the website you have.
 This identity is really important for your business, and can help dictate numerous factors including the volume, employee size and other information related to your business.